UCR-Research-Computing/UCR-Research-Computing.github.io/README.md

 ## What We Offer

 ### Access to Advanced Computational Resources
 Discover a wide array of computational tools and platforms tailored to support your research endeavors.
-Through our sidebar navigation, easily access:
+Through our sidebar navigation, and in the table below, you can explore our offerings:

 | Compute | Storage | Support |
 |---------|---------|---------|